foundry-rs/book/src/spark/traces.md

 The gas unaccounted for is due to some extra operations happening between calls, such as arithmetic and store reads/writes.

-Forge will try to decode as many signatures and values as possible, but sometimes this is not possible.
+Spark will try to decode as many signatures and values as possible, but sometimes this is not possible.
 In these cases, the traces will appear like so:

 ```ignore
   [<Gas Usage>] <Address>::<Calldata>